 Please review the detailed schedule regarding housing registration dates.

-For example, all rising senior male or female students can register from 10 a.m. to 4 p.m. on the date designated for rising seniors.
+For example, all rising senior students can register from 10 a.m. to 4 p.m. on the date designated for rising seniors.

 If you have any questions about eligibility or registration please email firstname.lastname@example.org or Call (434) 395-2080.

-All current residential students that have not submitted an off-campus intent form are eligible to live in:
+All current residential students that have not been approved to live off-campus are eligible to live in:

 2-bedroom apartments at Lancer Park and Lancer Park North and South

-4-bedroom apartments at the Landings, Lancer Park, & Lancer Park North and South
+4-bedroom apartments at the Landings, Lancer Park, and Lancer Park North and South

 There are some apartments at Lancer Park that have a bedroom within the apartment that does not have a window.
 Please review the list below that includes the list of apartments.
 If you have additional questions, please contact the Residential and Commuter Life Office.